3D-ADAM: A Dataset for 3D Anomaly Detection in Additive Manufacturing: The 3D-ADAM Dataset

 \section{The 3D-ADAM Dataset}

-The 3D-ADAM dataset consists of 12,192 scans distributed equally between 4 high-resolution industrial 3D sensors.
+The 3D-ADAM dataset consists of 14,120 scans distributed equally between 4 high-resolution industrial 3D sensors.
 The sensors deployed are MechMind LSR-L, MechMind Nano, Stereolabs Zed 2i, and Intel Realsense (as shown in Figure \ref{fig:experimental_setup}).
 The details of these sensors are described in Table \ref{tab:table1}.
 To obtain a comprehensive coverage of the technologies deployed in industrial vision applications, these sensors vary in quality, cost, capture resolution, and depth-sensing technology.

 We aim to provide exhaustive coverage of the range of relevant defect and machine element types, such that we offer a diverse range of defect examples for industrial anomaly detection applications.
-To achieve this, 3D-ADAM contains scans of parts from 29 distinct object categories.
+To achieve this, 3D-ADAM contains scans of parts from 28 distinct objects.
 The majority of these parts represent the complete assembly for a robot arm mechanism, obtained from the open-source BCN3D-Moveo system \cite{BCNMoveo2022}.
-This set is augmented with additional components sourced from the open-source Thingi10k dataset \cite{Thingi10K2016} to provide a full suite of machine elements, covering common elements such as faces and edges, internal and external fillets, internal and external chamfers, holes, kerfs, tapers, indents, counterbores, countersinks as well as the most common gear types; spur gear teeth, rack gear teeth, spiral gear teeth and both clockwise and counter-clockwise helical gear teeth, for a total of 16 distinct machine element classes (as shown in Figure 1 in the supplementary material).
-In addition, we curate a full suite of defect examples across this breadth of machine element examples, distributed across the range of part categories.
-The range of defect classes is designed to represent the full spectrum of distinct surface defect types which can be encountered in manufacturing environments and includes (shown in Figure \ref{fig:defects}); cuts, bulges, holes, gaps, burrs, cracks, scratches, marks, warping, roughness and, specific to the additive manufacturing process employed in producing this dataset, over extrusion and under extrusion defects, for a total of 12 defect classes, which is the largest range provided by any dataset to date.
-Table \ref{tab:table2} describes the breakdown of total parts, total scans and total number of defect and machine element annotations, as well as the number of unique defect classes and machine element classes featured in each category of our dataset.
+This set is augmented with additional components sourced from the open-source Thingi10k dataset \cite{Thingi10K2016} to provide a full suite of machine elements, covering common elements such as faces and edges, internal and external fillets, internal and external chamfers, holes, kerfs, tapers, indents, counterbores, countersinks as well as the most common gear types; spur gear teeth, rack gear teeth, spiral gear teeth and both clockwise and counter-clockwise helical gear teeth, for a total of 16 distinct machine element classes.
+Examples of these machine element types can be found in the accompanying video.